 The Division of Student Affairs is the collective name for a number of offices that work closely with students in the out-of-class learning environment.
-The Division of Student Affairs consists of the offices of Counseling Services, Vice President for Student Affairs & Dean of
+The Division of Student Affairs consists of the Chaplain, Columbia College Police Department, Counseling, Multicultural Affairs & Community Resources, Residence Life & Housing, Student Activities and Vice President for Student Affairs & Dean of Students.